Germantown Police Department

 The Germantown Police Department is the law enforcement agency of the city of Germantown, Tennessee, United States.
+The department was established in 1955.

 Germantown Police Department has earned accreditation through the Tennessee Law Enforcement Accreditation Program, a program created and managed by the Tennessee Association of Chiefs of Police.

 Organization

 Uniform Patrol

 The Uniform Patrol division is the largest division within the Germantown Police Department.
 Responsibilities of the Uniform Patrol Division include: 24-hour patrols by uniformed officers; DUI enforcement; running the Critical Injury Crash Investigation Team; Canine Unit; Drone Unit; and SWAT team.

 Investigations Division

 The Criminal Investigations Division is responsible for conducting follow-up investigations to crimes reported to the Germantown Police Department.
 Responsibilities of the Investigations Division include: comprehensive investigations of reported criminal activity, crime scene processing and collection; evidence preservation and storage; crime and trend analysis; records management and data entry.

 Police Services Division

 The Police Services Division has the following responsibilities; administering and coordinating community relations; training; running the communications center; running the jail; running the reserve officer program; running the citizen police academy program; employee hiring and recruitment; and administering the Neighborhood Watch program and special events.
 It also manages School Resources Officers and School Crossing Guards.